 Remember the windsack on a mountain hike

-The windsack is a cheap and lightweight life insurance.
-In addition, it is excellent as a living wall when you are resting.
+The Bivvy Bag/wind shelter is a cheap and lightweight life insurance.
+It's also excellent as a windbreak when you take breaks.

-Bivvy Bag is mandatory for winter trips in the high mountains.
-It provides shelter from the elements when you take a break or need to change clothes, as well as good protection for a longer period of time if it is difficult to dig down due to little snow or the like.
-Bivvy Bag keeps the wind out and insulates well, but it can get cold if you stay for a long time or have to stay overnight.
-If you also have a sleeping bag and sleeping mat with you, you are even better protected against the cold.
+Bivvy Bag/wind shelter is mandatory for winter trips in the mountains.
+It provides protection from weather and wind when you take a break or need to change clothes, as well as good protection over extended periods if it's difficult to dig into the snow due to shallow snow cover or similar conditions.
+The wind shelter keeps the wind out and insulates well, but it can get cold if you sit for a long time or have to spend the night.
+If you also bring a sleeping bag and sleeping pad, you'll be even better protected against the cold.

-Even in the summer, you can be surprised by storms with both snow, rain and wind in the high mountains.
-Then it is good to get into Bivvy Bag sheltered from the weather.
+Even in summer, you can be surprised by storms with snow, rain, and wind in the mountains.
+Then it's good to get inside the wind shelter for protection from the weather.

-On days with sun and wind, Bivvy Bag can act as a living wall during the break, set up between two skis or on poles.
-Other uses can be mentioned as ski sails, but then it is a good idea to check the compass course and to be aware of cornices and the terrain in general.
+On sunny and windy days, the wind shelter can function as a windbreak during breaks, set up between two skis or on poles.
+Other uses include as a sail while skiing, but then it's important to check your compass bearing and be aware of wind slabs and the terrain in general.

 What is a windsack?

-A windsack is a large sack of about one and a half by two metres that can hold two adults and one child.
-It is sewn in a light and thin synthetic fabric, often nylon, and weighs about 500 grams.
-Bivvy Bag is windproof on both sides, and often waterproof on one side to withstand sleet, rain and snow.
+A wind shelter is a large bag approximately one and a half by two meters that can accommodate two adults and one child.
+It's sewn from lightweight, thin synthetic material, often nylon, and weighs about 500 grams.
+The wind shelter is windproof on both sides, and often waterproof on one side to withstand sleet, rain, and snow.

-There are several types of windsacks and mountain cloths, in several sizes and with zippers.
-If you are going to buy a windsack, you should keep in mind that it must be as simple and light as possible.
-Subtleties such as windows and zippers are not necessary.
-Bivvy Bag must be easy to use.
+There are several types of wind shelters and mountain tarps, in various sizes and with zippers.
+When buying a wind shelter, you should consider that it must be as simple and lightweight as possible.
+Features like windows and zippers are not necessary.
+The wind shelter must be easy to use.

-You will find a selection of wind bags on dntbutikken.no
+You will find a selection of wind shelters at dntbutikken.no

 Are you wondering what to take with you on a summer trip in the mountains?
 DNT's recommended packing list gives you an overview.